 Root Canal Therapy

 If you say the phrase, “root canal” many responses are less than positive.
 However, when we need to perform a root canal, the procedure is safe, comfortable, and relieves toothache and dental sensitivity immediately in most cases.
-Contact Vista Dental Care in Sparks, NV right away if you experience any of the following warning signs of root canal:
+Contact Vista Dental Care in Sparks right away if you experience any of the following warning signs of root canal: